 Style and Substance

 Everyone's heard of Gangnam Style.
 But before everyone heard about it, no one's heard about it.
 The song was uploaded to YouTube.
-Some people enjoyed it, shared it, liked it, watched it.
+Some people enjoyed it, shared it, liked it, and watched it.
 In response, YouTube's feed and algorithm showed it to more people.
 These people also enjoyed it, shared it, liked it, and watched it.
 The cycle continued and Gangnam Style reached a billion views.

 YouTube made a few million from the ads it showed during the first billion times Gangnam Style was watched.
 Psy, the artist, and his producers probably made around a million.